govuk-one-login/service-header/README.md

 #### Edit accessibility markup for the ‘menu’ button

 The menu button is used to show or hide the internal service navigation menu of the header on small devices.
-The code for the menu button is on [lines 58 to 68 of service-header.njk](https://github.com/alphagov/di-govuk-one-login-service-header/blob/de818fdf3a897ac95a3d062ba01e173d977403a2/src/service-header.njk#L58-L69).

 You’ll need to adapt the screen reader text for the following attributes of the menu button element: